uploadedminds/synthetic-twin-agents-study/README.md

 If you reuse the dataset, analysis, or paper, please cite:

 > Ustiyanovych, J. & Krpan, D. (2025). *The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions at Scale*.
-Biases & Heuristics Lab, in collaboration with the London School of Economics and Political Science.
+Uploaded Minds Lab, in collaboration with the London School of Economics and Political Science.

 ## License